HVML/PurC/README.md

 You will see the following output on your terminal:

 ```
+0) Hello, world! -- from COROUTINE-3
+0) Hello, world! -- from COROUTINE-4
 1) Hello, world! -- from COROUTINE-3
+1) Hello, world! -- from COROUTINE-4
+2) Hello, world! -- from COROUTINE-3
 2) Hello, world! -- from COROUTINE-4
 3) Hello, world! -- from COROUTINE-3
+3) Hello, world! -- from COROUTINE-4
+4) Hello, world! -- from COROUTINE-3
 4) Hello, world! -- from COROUTINE-4
 5) Hello, world! -- from COROUTINE-3
+5) Hello, world! -- from COROUTINE-4
+6) Hello, world! -- from COROUTINE-3
 6) Hello, world! -- from COROUTINE-4
 7) Hello, world! -- from COROUTINE-3
+7) Hello, world! -- from COROUTINE-4
+8) Hello, world! -- from COROUTINE-3
 8) Hello, world! -- from COROUTINE-4
 9) Hello, world! -- from COROUTINE-3
-10) Hello, world! -- from COROUTINE-4
-11) Hello, world! -- from COROUTINE-3
-12) Hello, world! -- from COROUTINE-4
-13) Hello, world! -- from COROUTINE-3
-14) Hello, world! -- from COROUTINE-4
-15) Hello, world! -- from COROUTINE-3
-16) Hello, world! -- from COROUTINE-4
-17) Hello, world! -- from COROUTINE-3
-18) Hello, world! -- from COROUTINE-4
-19) Hello, world! -- from COROUTINE-3
-20) Hello, world! -- from COROUTINE-4
+9) Hello, world! -- from COROUTINE-4
 ```

 In the above output, `COROUTINE-3` and `COROUTINE-4` contain the coroutine identifier assigned by PurC for two running instances of the program.